bonami/collections/README.md

 - [`\Bonami\Collection\Enum`](./docs/enum.md) - Not a collection, but has great synergy with rest of the library.
 Meant for defining closed enumerations.
 Provides interesting methods like getting complements list of values for given enum.
 - `\Bonami\Collection\EnumList` - List of Enums, extending ArrayList
 - [`\Bonami\Collection\Option`](#option) - Immutable structure for representing, that you maybe have value and maybe not.
 It provides safe (functional) approach to handle null pointer errors.
-- [`\Bonami\Collection\TrySafe`](#trysafe) - Immutable structure for representing,  that you have value or error generated upon the way.
-It provides safe (functional) approach to handle errors without side effects.
+- [`\Bonami\Collection\TrySafe`](#trysafe) - Immutable structure for representing,  that you have value or exception generated upon the way.
+It provides safe (functional) approach to handle problematic code without side effects.
+- `\Bonami\Collection\Either` - An immutable structure for representing, that you either have value of one type or another type.
+Also known as sum type (in this case sum of two possible types).
+Main usage is similar to Option or TrySafe, becuase it is mainly used to represent successful result in `right` side of `Either` and failure in `left` side.
 - `\Bonami\Collection\Lambda` - Wrapper around callable providing currying.
 Currying is very useful for some functional patterns

 ### Type classes